-Child Nutrition and WIC Reauthorization Act of 1989 (Public Law 101-147) readmitted private nonprofit organization sponsors (other than schools and camps), with certain conditions.
-The law expanded State agency outreach, training and monitoring of these organizations.
-It also authorized participation by meal providers serving primarily homeless children and year-round participation by National Youth Sports Program sponsors.
-Through the 1980s and early 1990s, several pieces of legislation were passed to address the reduced participation.
+Child Nutrition and WIC Reauthorization Act of 1989 (PL 101-147) readmitted private nonprofit organization sponsors (other than schools and camps), with certain conditions.
+The law expanded state agency outreach, training and monitoring of these organizations.
+It also authorized participation by meal providers serving primarily homeless children and year-round participation by National Youth Sports Program sponsors. through the 1980s and early 1990s, several pieces of legislation were passed to address the reduced participation.
 Due in part to these initiatives, participation rose gradually, from just over 1.4 million children at 14,600 sites in 1983, until finally topping 2 million in 1993.
 Since 1993, participation has remained relatively stable at slightly more than 2 million children.

-Section 738 of the Consolidated Appropriations Act, 2008 (Public Law 110-161) signed into law Dec.
-26, 2007, extended the simplified cost accounting procedures in SFSP to all sponsors in all States nationwide.
+Section 738 of the Consolidated Appropriations Act, 2008 (PL 110-161) signed into law Dec.
+26, 2007, extended the simplified cost accounting procedures in SFSP to all sponsors in all states nationwide.

-Agriculture Appropriations Act (Public Law 111-80), authorized $85 million for demonstration projects to develop and test methods of providing access to food for low-income children in urban and rural areas during the summer months.
+Agriculture Appropriations Act (PL 111-80), authorized $85 million for demonstration projects to develop and test methods of providing access to food for low-income children in urban and rural areas during the summer months.

-Section 103 of the Healthy, Hunger-Free Kids Act of 2010 (Public Law 111-296) signed into law on Dec.
+Section 103 of the Healthy, Hunger-Free Kids Act of 2010 (PL 111-296) signed into law on Dec.
 13, 2010, removed limits on the number of sites that private nonprofit organizations may operate in SFSP.